posl/iArch/documentation.md

 - model: defines models for model editors.
 - classdiagram: provides class diagram editor using Graphiti.
 - sequencediagram: provides sequence diagram editor using Graphiti.

+# Known Issues

+- Testing Support
+  - In a Java8 environment, the error `org.aspectj.weaver.BCException` might occurs and you cannot build project after you generate Aspect.